Meri Jeevan Yatra

-Meri Jeevan Yatra (मेरी जीवन यात्रा), also known as My Journey Through Life is an autobiography of scholar, and polyglot Mahapandit Rahul Sankrityayan.
+Meri Jeevan Yatra (मेरी जीवन यात्रा), also known as My Journey Through Life is an autobiography of scholar, and polyglot Rahul Sankrityayan.
 Sankrityayan was fluent in many languages and dialects, including Hindi, Sanskrit, Pali, Bhojpuri, Magahi, Urdu, Persian, Arabic, Tamil, Kannada, Tibetan, Sinhalese, French and Russian.
 He was an Indologist, a Marxist theoretician, and a creative writer.
 Meri Jeevan Yatra was first published in 1944.
 The book describes his life, including his childhood, his life journey, and his professional experiences.

 Volumes

 The book was published in 6 different Volumes.